Ψ FAQ Ψ

 It's pretty simple - when you purchase a beat, you are buying the rights to use it commercially, in your own projects.
 This means you can rap or sing over it, then release it and make money off it (by selling it on platforms like iTunes, Spotify etc.) and use it to promote your own brand.
 All the beats I sell through my site are royalty free, which means you never have to worry about paying me a penny of the money you make off the tracks you create with them.

-I see I can choose between either 'Lease' or 'Exclusive'.
+I see I can choose between either 'Lease', 'Unlimited' or 'Exclusive'.
 What's the difference?

 A 'Lease' basically means that other people will still be able to purchase and use the beat after you.
 A lease also limits how many sales & streams your finished track is allowed to accumulate - when it reaches this number (in my case, 2000 sales and 20,000 streams) you would have to come back and purchase another lease.
 'Exclusive' means that no one else will be able to purchase and use the beat after you.
 It also gives you unlimited streams and sales.
-If you're serious about your project and want it to go far, exclusive is a better option for you as it provides absolute security, freedom and credibility.
+'Unlimited' gives you the same freedom in terms of sales & streams as 'Exclusive' but others can still purchase the beat after you.
+If you're serious about your project and want it to go far, unlimited or exclusive is a better option for you as it provides absolute security, freedom and credibility.
 If you're just looking for some beats to throw together a promotional mixtape or play a few shows, lease might be more cost effective for you.

 What happens if I buy a lease and then someone purchases the exclusive later?
 Do I still get to use the beat?

 Yes, you can continue to use the beat until your lease is up (that is, you hit the max amount of sales or streams).
 After that, you will have to stop using the beat, as the lease will no longer be available to repurchase.

 What happens if a label wants to release a track I make with one of your beats?